picturamundi/36-qui/README.md

           `-----'-----'-----'-----'-----'  `-----'-----'-----'-----'-----'
 ```

-It is rare to be able to access something like an angled bracket or Cmd-5 from the home layer of such a small keyboard, but this is a game changer for me.
+It is rare to be able to access something like an angled bracket or Cmd-5 from the home layer of such a small keyboard, but this is a game changer for me when it comes to very frequently used inputs that don't fit on a regular alpha block.

 ### 2. Hand-matching